 Obviously it’s a HUGE shopping weekend, but you can always just browse!
 Support local business for Small Business Saturday!
 Most shopping districts (think Uptown Westerville, Short North, etc) are having special events for Small Business Saturday.
 There are a few Holiday Craft shows listed below that are perfect for browsing or holiday shopping too.

-WHAT: This large show will feature aisles upon aisles of over 800 booths with one-of-a-kind antiques and collectible items available for sale.
+WHAT: This large show will feature aisles upon aisles with hundreds booths with one-of-a-kind antiques and collectible items available for sale.

 ADMISSION: Free, $5 parking